dasch-swiss/fileidentification-galaxy/README.md

 ## Docker

-build the image, make the bash script executable and link it
+build the image, make the bash script executable and link it, where it is included in PATH (e.g. $HOME/.lcoal/bin)

 ```bash
 docker build -t fileidentification .
 chmod +x ./fidr.sh